qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 }
 ```

-Note that it requires cloning the key.
+Note that it requires copying/cloning the key.

 That way doesn't work for `HashMap`. `HashMap` doesn't preserver order and doesn't allow getting the next key.
 But that way can work on [indexmap](https://docs.rs/indexmap/latest/indexmap/index.html)'s `IndexMap`, which allows getting key by integer index (it internally uses array, so removing or adding in the middle is not fast).